So, this happened on Sunday:

-Not five minutes later, about a mile in, the sole of Graham’s right boot peeled off.
-At that point, I pretty much insisted that we turn around.
+Not five minutes later, about a mile in, sopping wet and beginning to wonder if this was actually a good idea after all, the sole of Graham’s right boot peeled off.
+And, that was that.
+I pretty much insisted that we turn around.
 There’s never a good reason to risk an injury three weeks before a big trip.
 Or any time, really.

 So, we didn’t make it to the top of the mountain, and Graham’s trail name is officially “Sole-less.”
 I suggested “Inspector Broken Gadget,” but it’s a little too long, I think.
-The good news…since we didn’t actually spend all day on the trail, we snagged some great barbecue for lunch and enjoyed an afternoon sipping wine and chatting with people at the Aldie Peddler (one of my favorite places on Earth).
+The good news: since we didn’t actually spend all day on the trail, we snagged some great barbecue for lunch and enjoyed an afternoon sipping wine and chatting with our friends at the Aldie Peddler (one of my favorite places on Earth).
 So it wasn’t all bad.
-Sometimes, it’s better when the adventure doesn’t go as planned.
+Sometimes, really, it’s better when the adventure doesn’t go as planned.

 Graham got new boots and poles yesterday, but I think we’ll always remember this beautiful moment: